Updated 24 March 2021

 Students in the UK who want to travel home internationally.

-We recommend that you contact your airline to find out what is required from passengers in terms of certification when entering your home country.
+We recommend that you contact your airline to find out what is required from passengers when entering your home country.
 You can also contact your national embassy in the UK for information about travelling home.

 Study abroad and work placements